 photo by Craigkbryant, reproduced from Wikipedia according to Gnu Free Documentation License, version 1.2

-The Georgia Guidestones, standing in Elberts County, Georgia, USA, are easily the most controversial of all the sites referred to as American Stonehenges.
+The Georgia Guidestones, once standing in Elbert County, Georgia, USA, were easily the most controversial of all the sites referred to as American Stonehenges.
 Ten commandment-like proclamations are carved into the stones.
-A radical fringe see them as Satanic proclamations of our evil overlords, although it is more likely that they were funded and worded by a wealthy eccentric.
-Some who see the stones as evil have sworn to topple them, making the Guidestones the most threatened of the large ‘henges’ we have listed here.
+A radical fringe saw them as Satanic proclamations of alleged evil overlords, although it seems they were funded and worded by a wealthy eccentric as a guide to any people who might survive a global apocalypse like a nuclear war or other devastating event.
+Some who see the stones as evil had sworn to topple them for decades.
+We had stated before that we considered the Guidestones the most threatened of the monuments we list here.